Jacky56/K8s/resources/CKAD_Links.md

 This is explicitly for the certified kubernetes application developer

 - resource link: https://www.udemy.com/course/certified-kubernetes-application-developer/
-- difficulty: beginnner
+- difficulty:
 - price: averages around £13~
-- personal bias: have not started
+- personal bias:

-### official CKAS learning path
+### Official CNCF learning path

 This is the official learning path from CNCF which will prepare you for CKAD